 You might change from a regular black tea to something like Earl Grey which has a different flavour.

 Meanwhile, you can learn more about other sugar alternatives including rice malt syrup, honey and maple syrup here.

-Want more help to cut the sweet stuff in January?
+Want more help to cut the sweet stuff?
 Our 28 Day Weight Loss Challenge is packed with advice and delicious ideas that can be enjoyed as part of a healthy lifestyle.

 Get access to over 4,000 recipes on the 28 Day Weight Loss Challenge

 The 28 Day Weight Loss Challenge has been designed to help busy mums create a healthy lifestyle.